Josh-Toll/Telit-AI-Dev-Test/README.md

        - macOS/Linux: source venv/bin/activate
        - Windows: venv\Scripts\activate
      - Install the dependencies: pip install -r requirements.txt
+       - If numpy has dependency issues, downgrade to numpy 1.26.4

 ## This project contains 3 different python files as well as a notebook file.
   - The notebook file, "AI_Dev_Home_Test.ipynb" demonstrates how each part of the project works on one file.